frivasplata/Stellar-Quality-Control-Dashboard/README.md

 All this information doesn't requires any Omnivista server but requires a Graylog server (Graylog + elasticsearch + mongo DB), to install a Graylog server using Dockers please refer to https://docs.graylog.org/docs/docker or using a VM please download a virtual machine from here https://packages.graylog2.org/appliances/ova and pick the release you wanted.

 Pre-Requisites:
-1- have the Stellar root password
+1- have the Stellar AP's root password
 2- have a graylog server properly installed and running

 Installation process